brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.utf8.md

 ## Fishery-Independent Data

 No fishery-independent data sources that are commonly incorporated in West Coast groundfish assessments (as required by the data moderate Terms of Reference) had adequate sample size of quillback rockfish off the Washington coast to include abundance indices for this assessment.
-The WCGBTS, the Hook and Line, and historically the Triennial survey, collect data off the Washington coast on rockfish biology and abundance.
+The WCGBTS, the Hook and Line survey, and the Triennial survey collect data off the Washington coast on rockfish biology and abundance.
 There were no more than ten positive tows of quillback rockfish in any one year coastwide in the WCGBTS, but typically fewer than five.
 Similarly there were no more than five positive tows of quillback rockfish in any one year coastwide for the Triennial survey.
-No quillback rockfish were capture in the Hook and Line survey.
+No quillback rockfish were captured in the Hook and Line survey.
 Given indices of abundance were not calculated due to small sample sizes, length composition data from the WCGBTS (n = 26) and Triennial Survey (n = 1) off Washington were not included in the model.
-Biological data from the WCGBTS survey was used in external calculations of biological parameters, including growth and weight-at-length relationships.
+Biological data from the WCGBTS survey were used in external calculations of biological parameters, including growth and weight-at-length relationships.
 No ages or weights for quillback rockfish were available from the Triennial survey.

+Length data from the IPHC longline survey (N = 38), the Marine Fish Science longline survey (N = 36), and the Marine Fish Science rod and reel survey (N = 38) were provided by the WDFW.
+Lengths ranged from 28 - 45 cm from the longline surveys and 19 - 37 cm from the rod and reel survey.
+These data were not included in the model.

 <!--chapter:end:21s-.Rmd-->